TheFinestArtist/FinestWebView-Android/README.md

 ## Sample Project

-You can download the latest sample APK from this repo here: [sample-release.apk](https://github.com/TheFinestArtist/FinestWebView-Android/blob/master/sample/sample-release.apk?raw=true)
+You can download the latest sample APK from this repo here: **TBA**.

-It's also on Google Play:
+It's also on Google Play (TBA) :

 <a href="https://play.google.com/store/apps/details?id=com.thefinestartist.finestwebview.sample" target="_blank">
   <img alt="Get it on Google Play"